hmrc/upscan-initiate/README.md

 Assuming the consuming service is whitelisted, it makes a POST request to the `/upscan/initiate` endpoint.
 This request includes details about the expected upload, specifically the callback URL and optional constraints on size.

 The callback will be made from inside the MDTP environment.
-Hence, the callback URL should comprise the MDTP internal callback address and not the public domain address. **Note:** The callback url must use the `https` protocol.
+Hence, the callback URL should comprise the MDTP internal callback address and not the public domain address.

+**Note:** `callbackUrl` must use the `https` protocol.
+(Although this rule is relaxed when testing locally with [upscan-stub](https://github.com/hmrc/upscan-stub) rather than [upscan-initiate](https://github.com/hmrc/upscan-initiate).
+In this stubbed scenario a `callbackUrl` referring to localhost may still specific `http` as the protocol.)

 Here is an example of the request body: